Mescaline

 Identifier: MSP 1

-This collection contains writings that document the career and research interests of psychiatrist and author Stanislav Grof.
-It consists primarily of published research articles and clippings discussing the therapeutic effects of psychoactive substances as well as some first-hand accounts of transcendental experiences.
+Papers and related materials documenting the life and career and of psychiatrist and author Dr. Stanislav Grof (Stan Grof).
+The papers consist primarily of published research articles and clippings discussing the therapeutic effects of psychoactive substances, as well as some first-hand accounts of transcendental experiences.

 Dates: